csharpfritz/Fritz.LiveStream/README.md

 * [Fritz.StreamTools](https://github.com/csharpfritz/Fritz.StreamTools) - (Formerly called RunDown) An ASP.NET Core project that will manage show information for streamers and provide easy browser-based plugins for your video content.
 * [CoreWiki](https://github.com/csharpfritz/CoreWiki) - An ASP.NET Core based content management system that has been built from scratch as a learner's project on stream.
+* [OilTankVision](https://github.com/csharpfritz/OilTankVision) - An IoT and Azure project that uses a Raspberry Pi to convert an analog oil-tank meter into a digital one.

 ## Former Projects